Why Earn a Bachelor’s Degree in Forensics at Indiana State?

 What You'll Learn in the Forensics Program

 The BS in forensics emphasizes laboratory analysis and crime scene investigation.
-Key areas of study include:
+Key areas of focus include:

-- Physical sciences: Study forensic biology, chemistry, physics, and statistics for a foundation on physical sciences in a laboratory or field setting.
+- Physical sciences: Study biology, chemistry, physics, and statistics as a foundation for the application of the physical sciences in a laboratory or field setting.

 - Laboratory skills: Participate in hands-on learning in labs with state-of-the-art equipment to learn proper data analysis and crime scene interpretation.